Skip to main content

 “We assign IP addresses to each elastic network interface from its subnet in multiples of /28.
 The number of IP addresses assigned in each subnet depends on the number of resource configurations and we add additional IPs in /28 blocks as needed.”

-In our empirical testing we observed that:
+In my empirical testing I observed that:

 Comparison with PrivateLink + NLB#